 - Python: Create a map book with Python

-- Geocoding series beginning with: Find addresses
+- Geocoding series beginning with Find addresses

-- Network Analyst series beginning with: Create routes
+- Network Analyst series beginning with Create routes

-- Data Reviewer series beginning with: Store validation results in your project
+- Data Reviewer series beginning with Store validation results in your project

 The Learn ArcGIS site is a collection of lessons that use ArcGIS software in real-world situations.
 From the Lesson Gallery, you can filter by product to show lessons that use ArcGIS Pro.

-Analytics case studies are in-depth analysis projects that provide scenarios, data, and workflows to solve complex problems.
+Applied analysis case studies are in-depth analysis projects that provide scenarios, data, and workflows to solve complex problems.
 Solutions are typically outlined for different software applications, including ArcGIS Pro, ArcMap, and ArcGIS Online.

 The Esri Training Catalog has a variety of learning resources, including instructor-led courses, web courses, training seminars, and videos.
-On the Catalog tab, under Find Training enter the keyword ArcGIS Pro in the search box.
+On the Catalog tab, under Find Training, enter the keyword ArcGIS Pro in the search box.
 You can also filter by free training.